youjihuoyan/TextClassification_News/README.md

 Make sure download all necessary libraries listed in notebook before running it or otherwise work in google colab

 Adjust file path if needed

+The bbc-text.scv is the database trained and tested in this project